 VPN (Virtual Private Network)

 We always sign up for a virtual private network when we travel.
 Virtual private networks help keep your Internet activity, bank info, and credit card numbers secure while you are using public WiFi at hotels or cafes.
 There are many other advantages as well.
-If you aren’t familiar with VPNs, check out this website for an introductory guide to get you started.

 Power Strip with Surge Protector and Universal Adapter with Surge Protector